robphoenix/site/content/blog/2015/notes-on-clojure-keywords-symbols.md

 ---
-title: "Notes on Clojure: Keywords & Symbols Confusion"
+title: 'Notes on Clojure: Keywords & Symbols Confusion'
 date: 2015-09-25
-tags: [ "clojure" ]
+tags: ['clojure']
 ---

 Having not used Clojure extensively yet, or really much at all, I'm still unsure as to when to use Keywords.
 So I just spent a bit of time exploring them, and subsequently touched on Symbols too.
 And in writing this post confused myself further in the process.
 What you have here then is not a formed explanation of either Keywords or Symbols, but observations on their behaviour.
 While reading this, imagine me saying 'huh?' and scratching my head like Stan Laurel.

 Keywords are described in the [Clojure docs][cljdocs], within the Data Structures section, as such:

-*"Keywords are symbolic identifiers that evaluate to themselves.
+_"Keywords are symbolic identifiers that evaluate to themselves.
 They provide very fast equality tests.
 Like Symbols, they have names and optional namespaces, both of which are strings.
 The leading ':' is not part of the namespace or name.
 Keywords implement IFn for invoke() of one argument (a map) with an optional second argument (a default value).
-For example (:mykey my-hash-map :none) means the same as (get my-hash-map :mykey :none)."*
+For example (:mykey my-hash-map :none) means the same as (get my-hash-map :mykey :none)."_

 And within the lein repl: